Kotlin/dokka/docs/topics/runners/gradle.md

 <deflist>
     <def title="matchingRegex">
-        <p>Regular expression that is used to match the package.</p>
+        <p>The regular expression that is used to match the package.</p>
-        <p>Default is any string: <code>.*</code>.</p>
+        <p>Default: any string: <code>.*</code>.</p>
     </def>
     <def title="suppress">
         <p>Whether this package should be skipped when generating documentation.</p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="skipDeprecated">
         <p>Whether to document declarations annotated with <code>@Deprecated</code>.</p>
-        <p>Can be configured on source set level.</p>
+        <p>This can be configured on source set level.</p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="reportUndocumented">
         <p>
-            Whether to emit warnings about visible undocumented declarations, that is declarations from this package and without KDocs, after they have been filtered by <code>documentedVisibilities</code>.
+            Whether to emit warnings about visible undocumented declarations.
+That is declarations from this package and without KDocs, after they have been filtered by <code>documentedVisibilities</code>.
         </p>
         <p>This setting works well with <code>failOnWarning</code>.</p>
-        <p>Can be configured on source set level.</p>
+        <p>This can be configured on source set level.</p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="documentedVisibilities">
-        <p>Set of visibility modifiers that should be documented.</p>
+        <p>The set of visibility modifiers that should be documented.</p>
         <p>
             This can be used if you want to document protected/internal/private declarations within a specific package, as well as if you want to exclude public declarations and only document internal API.
         </p>
-        <p>Can be configured on source set level.</p>
+        <p>This can be configured on source set level.</p>
-        <p>Default is <code>DokkaConfiguration.Visibility.PUBLIC</code>.</p>
+        <p>Default: <code>DokkaConfiguration.Visibility.PUBLIC</code>.</p>
     </def>
 </deflist>

 ### External documentation links configuration

-Configuration block that allows creating links leading to externally hosted documentation of your dependencies.
+The externalDocumentationLink` block allows the creation of links that lead to the externally hosted documentation of your dependencies.

-For instance, if you are using types from `kotlinx.serialization`, by default they will be unclickable in your documentation, as if unresolved.
-However, since API reference for `kotlinx.serialization` is also built by Dokka and is [published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it, allowing Dokka to generate links for used types, making them clickable and appear resolved.
+For example, if you are using types from `kotlinx.serialization`, by default they are unclickable in your documentation, as if they are unresolved.
+However, since the API reference for `kotlinx.serialization` is also built by Dokka and is
+[published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it.
+Thus allowing Dokka to generate links for types, making them clickable and resolve successfully.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">